If bread is lost, world is lost

 Russia.
 Ex-President Dmitri Medvedev warned that Russia would not continue food supplies unless the west eased its sanctions on the Kremlin.
-After to allow the flow of food to avert possible famine in some countries, Medvedev said on Thursday that Russia was ready to do so but expected “assistance from trading partners, including on international platforms” in return.
+After pleas from western government and the United Nations to Moscow to allow the flow of food to avert possible famine in some countries, Medvedev said on Thursday that Russia was ready to do so but expected “assistance from trading partners, including on international platforms” in return.

 Russia’s ambassador to the UN, Vassily Nebenzia, said his country is being blamed for all of the world's woes.
 He noted that Ukraine's ports are blocked by Ukraine itself, which he said has placed mines along the Black Sea coast.

 Russia and Ukraine together account for nearly a third of global wheat supplies.
 Ukraine is also a major exporter of corn, barley, sunflower oil and rapeseed oil, while Russia and Belarus - which has backed Moscow in its war in Ukraine - account for more than 40% of global exports of potash, a crop nutrient.